Rizwan7560/index.html/README.md

 - 📌 **Goal:** Build a small **website project** to apply knowledge.
 - so we will start our first assestment for the website on the coming week
 - (07/04/2025) till now we have 70% our course completed
-- and created 2 progress reeports for our mini project and
+- and created 3 progress reeports for our mini project

+- ##  task list () from assignment 3
+1) Write a JavaScript that shows how a variable's type can be changed on-the-fly.
+2) Write a JavaScript that demonstrates the use of +=,-=,*=,/= operators.
+3) Create a Form in HTML with two fields, minimum and maximum, write JavaScript to validate that only numeric value is entered in both, and the value entered in minimum is less than the value entered in maximum